summernote/summernote/README.md

 [![npm version](https://badge.fury.io/js/summernote.svg)](http://badge.fury.io/js/summernote)
 [![Coverage Status](https://coveralls.io/repos/summernote/summernote/badge.svg?branch=develop&service=github)](https://coveralls.io/github/summernote/summernote?branch=develop)

 Summernote is a JavaScript library that helps you create WYSIWYG editors with a simple and easy-to-use interface.
-Summernote is licensed under MIT and maintained by the community.
+Summernote is licensed under the MIT license and maintained by the community.

 Homepage: <https://summernote.org>

-## Why Summernote?
+## Why use Summernote?

-Summernote has a few special features:

-- **Simple and User-friendly**: Providing a simple and intuitive interface that allows users
+- **Simple and user-friendly**: Providing an easy to use, intuitive interface
-- **Easy to install**: Just include the JS/CSS files on your HTML and create a div tag to get started.
+- **Easy to install**: Just include the JS/CSS files on your HTML and create a `div` tag to get started
-- **Compatible with Bootstrap**: Bootstrap 3, 4, and 5.
+- **Compatible with Bootstrap**: Bootstrap 3, 4, and 5
-- **Rich ecosystem**: A wide array of [plugins and connectors](https://github.com/summernote/awesome-summernote) are available, enhancing functionality and integration options.
+- **Rich ecosystem**: A wide array of [plugins and connectors](https://github.com/summernote/awesome-summernote) are available, enhancing functionality and integration options
 - **Easy image handling**: Images are automatically embedded in the content using base64 encoding, eliminating the need for separate image management

 ## How to Use